Researchers have discovered a liver hormone that can stop or lower your sugar cravings.

 - avoiding alcohol

 - gradually losing weight if overweight or obese

-- supplementing with herbs that prevent liver damage and strengthen liver cells (such as milk thistle, turmeric, N-acetyl cysteine and mixed phospholipids) BONUS: All four of these herbs, plus eight more liver protective herbs, can be found in Clinical LiverSupport!
+- supplementing with herbs that prevent liver damage and strengthen liver cells (such as milk thistle, turmeric, Alpha R-Lipoic Acid and mixed phospholipids) BONUS: All four of these herbs, plus eight more liver protective herbs, can be found in Clinical LiverSupport!

 New research spotlights a hormone produced in the liver as capable of squashing sugar cravings.
 Fibroblast growth factor 21 (FGF21) is a member of the fibroblast growth factor family with several metabolic functions.
 A study published in 2014 in the journal Metabolism found that FGF21 directly regulates fat metabolism and reduces liver fat accumulation in an insulin-independent manner.
 However, it wasn’t until a University of Iowa study was published in February 2016 in the journal Cell Metabolism that the relationship between FGF21 and liver fat was understood more clearly.

 In this study, specially engineered mice were injected with FGF21 and then their appetites were observed.
 The mice given this liver hormone ate a seventh as much sugar as they did before the injection.
 The researchers determined that FGF21 tells the brain to stop eating sugar.
 Without the urge to eat sweets, the risk of developing a fatty liver and the likelihood of NAFLD worsening drops dramatically.
 According to co-senior author Matthew Potthoff, “This is the first liver-derived hormone we know that regulates sugar intake specifically.”